Aries0d0f/Aries-Translator/README.md

 # Usage:

 * This project is basic on python2.7, be sure that you have installed it.
+* This project is basic on microsoft_translator api, got your own client-id and password from microsoft for free first before start.

 * First you must to clone or download this repository.
   Open your terminal and type: